Praveensureshkumar/mock-interview-platform/DEPLOYMENT.md

 - **`main`** - Production-ready code (stable releases)
 - **`development`** - Development branch (active development)

-## ⚙️ Local Development (No Docker)
+## ⚙️ Local Development

-This project can be run locally without Docker.
+This project can be run locally.
 Follow the steps below to set up and run both backend and frontend on your machine.

 ### Development Environment
 ```powershell